Research Projects

 Team: Sriharsha Mopidevi, Matthew Hill, Basam Alasaly, Rachel Wu

-The REDUCE observatory compiles multimodal data—including videos, audio, annotations, and surveys—collected from clinical visits across diverse healthcare settings, such as Penn Medicine departments, the Penn Medicine Clinical Simulation Center, and Geisinger.
+The Observer Repository compiles multimodal data—including videos, audio, annotations, and surveys—collected from clinical visits across diverse healthcare settings, such as Penn Medicine departments and the Penn Medicine Clinical Simulation Center.
 By providing privacy-compliant access to previously hard-to-obtain clinical data, the repository supports both medical and non-medical researchers in advancing healthcare studies and innovation.

 Team: Sriharsha Mopidevi